Blog post

 Process modeling involves creating a visual representation of your organization's processes.
 These models help in understanding, analyzing, and improving workflows.
 For GRC, process modeling ensures that governance policies, risk management activities, and compliance requirements are integrated into the day-to-day operations of your organization.

-• help ensure that all regulatory requirements are clearly defined and adhered to;
+BPMN ensures that all regulatory requirements are clearly defined, mapped, and followed consistently.

 Compliance with CE marking